What is an infection

 WHAT IS AN INFECTION?

 Infection is a process in which bacteria, viruses, fungi or other organisms enter the body, attach to cells, and multiply.
 To do this, they must evade or overcome the body’s natural defenses at each step.

-FAST FACTS ON INFECTION
+FACTS ABOUT INFECTION

 Infection is the effect of a foreign organism in the body.

 Types of infection include bacterial, fungal, viral, protozoan, parasitic, and prion disease.

 They are classified by the type of organism causing the infection.

 Infections can range from mild inflammation in one person to an epidemic.

 An infection happens when a foreign organism enters a person’s body and causes harm.

 The organism uses that person’s body to sustain itself, reproduce, and colonize.
 These infectious organisms are known as pathogens.
 Examples of pathogens include bacteria, viruses, fungi, and prions.
 Pathogens can multiply and adapt quickly.